-Prior to commencing operations, a cannabis business and any financial interest holder therein shall each separately obtain and thereafter maintain a valid city business license pursuant to Chapter I of this title.
+Prior to commencing operations, a cannabis business shall obtain and thereafter maintain a valid city business license pursuant to Chapter I of this title.
 Failure to do so will hold a valid business license at all times shall render the cannabis business permit invalid.